oreqizer/reactizer/docs/styleguide/structure.md

 ## Scenes

 Visible sections of a website.
-Often defined by the URL, smaller sub-scenes can be tabs or just sections on the page.
+Often defined by the URL.

+> Scene's private components can have sub-components

 ```
 scenes/
     NavBar/
         components/
             Hamburger/
-                index.jsx <- component private for the scene
+                index.tsx <- component private for the scene
-        index.jsx <- the scene root
+        index.tsx <- the scene root
 ```

 **Can have**
 * components
 * records
+* services

+**Cannot have**
 * subscenes
-* services

 ### Services